justinwoo/advent-of-justin-2018/08-type-level-path-parameters.md

 Csongor wrote about how Symbol.Cons was implemented for PureScript, with an example library for deriving variadic functions here: <http://kcsongor.github.io/purescript-safe-printf/>.
 He also then made a record-based formatting library here: <https://github.com/kcsongor/purescript-record-format>.
 Surely we can take advantage of these to make a type-level path solution?

-## Well-typed path params in PureScript 0.12
+## "Well-typed path params in PureScript 0.12"

 In this post, I talked about how we can use the type-level parsing result from record-format to make a path: